arp242/z18n/README.md

     One, Zero, Two, Few, Many

 z18n will use one of these (or the `Default`) automatically when supplied with a `Plural` value.
-Leaving the appropriate value empty will result in an error.
+Leaving the appropriate value empty in the message file will result in an error.

 The exact meaning of these vary per language, and most languages don't have all of them.
 The logic for all of this can actually be quite complex and often